-Net Debt / (Net Cash) without Lease Liabilities

-It is not an IND AS measure and is defined as the sum of long-term borrowings, short-term borrowings, minus cash and cash equivalents, current and non-current investments, and other bank balances adjusted for unpaid dividend declared including dividend distribution tax adjusted in equity as at the end of the relevant period.
+Net Debt / (Net Cash) without Lease Liabilities It is not an IND AS measure and is defined as the sum of long-term borrowings, short-term borrowings, minus cash and cash equivalents, current and non-current investments, and other bank balances adjusted for unpaid dividend declared including dividend distribution tax adjusted in equity as at the end of the relevant period.

-Net Debt / (Net Cash) with Lease Liabilities to EBITDA Till for the period ended March 31, 2019, it is computed by dividing net debt / (net cash) as at the end of the relevant period by EBITDA for preceding (last) 12 months from the end of the relevant period.
-From the period ended June 30, 2019, onwards it is computed by dividing net debt / (net cash) with lease liabilities as at the end of the relevant period by annualized EBITDA of year till date period.
+Net Debt / (Net Cash) with Lease Liabilities to EBITDA Except for period from April 1, 2019 to March 31, 2020, it is computed by dividing net debt / (net cash) as at the end of the relevant period by EBITDA for preceding (last) 12 months from the end of the relevant period.
+For the financial year ended March 31 2020, it is computed by dividing net debt / (net cash) with lease liabilities as at the end of the relevant period by annualized EBITDA of year till date period